tezos-breadcrumbs/breadcrumbs/README.md

 - [x] Set a default service fee.
 - [x] Set fees on a per-delegator basis.
 - [x] Set separate payment addresses for given delegators.
+- [x] Set minimum payment amounts.
 - [x] Exclude given delegators from payment in case of overdelegation.
 - [x] Protect the baker from overdelegation by ring-fencing 10% of the rewards.

-* minimum delegations
-* run as background task on Docker
+Roadmap:

+- [ ] Set minimum delegation amounts.
+- [ ] Run the payouts script on a Docker container in the background.
-* persist cycle data on local PostgresDB
+- [ ] Persist reward data on a local PostgresDB
-* swaps
+- [ ] Pay rewards in FA2 tokens via built-in swaps.

 ### Requirements